juxor/afaq/markdown/secG4.md

 subjects of property and competition.
 As Voltairine de Cleyre put it when she was an individualist anarchist:

-> _ "She and I hold many differing views on both Economy and Morals . . .
-Miss Goldmann [sic!] is a communist; I am an individualist.
+> _"She and I hold many differing views on both Economy and Morals . . .
+Miss Goldmann [sic] is a communist; I am an individualist.
 She wishes to destroy the right of property, I wish to assert it.
 I make my war upon privilege and authority, whereby the right of property, the true right in that which is proper to the individual, is annihilated.
 She believes that co-operation would